chrisgang311/SoccerPredictions/Preprocessing/Readme.md

 - **Form guide** - Replace the NaN values with the most common form guide for that team during that season

+- **Player's age/bmi** - Replace the NaN values with  the average of player's age/bmi corresponding to the same position.